mruac/hydrus-remote-tagging/README.md

 **You also might want to change the app.secret_key in the server.py file**

+### TODO:
+* double click tag to remove
+* highlight tags that are added in this current session [inverted color div]
+  * Highlighted tags are removable
+  * Limitations: API doesnt show which tags are parents and so parent tags cannot be removed unless the child tag can be identified.
+Therefore only tags added in the current session is possible.
+* add support to remove tags from text input
+  * parse text input
+  * sort tags based on existing and not-existing
+  * delete existing & add not-existing
+* add support to add tags for all files modified (eg. add `tagged` so that remotely tagged files can be searched again for review)

 ### Pages:
 ##### Main
 Text inputs for API URL, API key, search query.
 "Search" button.